vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 6:11 PM.
 I first went to Trader Joe's, where I checked out at 6:38 PM with Celina.
 I then went to Udupi Palace where I got a spinach masala dosa.

+## Friday September 11

+I went to downtown Berkeley in the evening.
+I first went to Trader Joe's; I checked out at 6:24 PM with Kara.
+I then visited Udupi Palace and got takeout for spinach masala dosa.